 Similar to a stock keeping unit SKU or trade item level.

 A characteristic of the encodation of a symbol character whereby the symbol character contains an odd number of dark modules.

 A linear barcode symbol designed to be omnidirectionally read in segments by suitably programmed high-volume omnidirectional point-of-sale (POS) scanners.

-Entities such as bottles, caps, and labels to package a consumer trade item.
+Entities such as bottles, alphabet-group__letter, and labels to package a consumer trade item.

 GTIN attribute used to establish a relationship between a finished consumer trade item and packaging components.

 The end customer’s notification of a demand for payment for a billable service (e.g., utility bill) comprising an amount payable and payment conditions.

 Pallet or slip sheet or other device used to store or move a unit load, whether a logistics unit or a GTIN.

 Dispensing or use of a non-retail, regulated healthcare pharmaceutical or medical device to a patient based on right product, dose, and route of administration